Child, youth and family

-The Thriving and On Track (TOTs) project is a collaborative initiative between Children’s Health Queensland, the Department of Education, Brisbane South PHN, Logan Together and The Benevolent Society.
-This program aims to increase access for children aged 2.5 to 3.5 years to developmental screening and early intervention services in the Logan and Inala areas.
+The Thriving and On Track (TOTs) project is a collaborative initiative between Children’s Health Queensland, the Department of Education, Brisbane South PHN, Logan Together, The Benevolent Society and other service partners.
+This program aims to increase access for children aged 0 to 5 years to developmental screening and early intervention services in the Logan and Inala areas.

 Contact the TOTs Team

 The ‘Strengthening health assessment response for children and young people in care’ is a Queensland-wide project aimed at improving both the child safety and health sector responses to the needs of young people in care.

 The objectives of the project are to: